exercism/v3/.github/ISSUE_TEMPLATE/implement-concept-exercise.md

 - If feature `K` is used, suggest using feature `L`.
 - ...

-To help the implementer get started, add a link to the [C# analyzer document][docs-analyzer].
+To help the implementer get started, add a link to the language's analyzer document

 ## Implementing